 Awareness of the main components of song and the ability to identify them

 A pdf from each slideshow with examples of songs in each form

 I was first requested to offer a "Mindful Songwriting" workshop by graduate songwriting students at Bath Spa University; after all the only thing I talked about more than music was meditation.
 The two came together in my thesis which researched meditation as a pedagogical tool for music students.

 My current workshops all include a period of meditation, a measure of mindfulness, and compassionate workshopping that focusses on craft tools.
 Any feedback I offer refers to the multiplicity of options for any creative choice, suggesting potential choices and the effects each one would have on the overall experience of the song - and leaving all decisions in the hands of the songwriter.

-My style is influenced by 20+ years meditation practice, 12 years training in creative writing workshops, experience as a yoga teacher, meditation facilitator, and an underlying certainly that all beings are creative by nature.
+My style is influenced by 20+ years meditation practice, 12 years training in creative writing & songwriting workshops, experience as a yoga teacher and meditation facilitator, and an underlying certainty that all beings are creative by nature.